 Setting up a living trust is largely the same regardless of where you live in the U.S. Here are the basic six steps you’ll need to take:

-3. Next, choose your trustee, who will manage the trust.
+- Choose your trustee: This is who will manage your trust.
 With revocable trusts, it can be you, or in the case of a joint trust, you and your spouse can be co-trustees.
 If you name yourself, you’ll also need to choose a successor trustee for when you die.

-4. Now create a trust agreement.
-You’re safest hiring an attorney to do this for you.
+- Create a trust agreement: You’re safest hiring an attorney to do this for you.
 But if you want to do this as cheaply as possible, you can use an online program.

-5. Then sign the trust document in front of a notary public.
+- Sign the trust document: This must be completed in front of a notary public.

-6. Finally, transfer your property into the trust.
-By state law, the trust will not take effect until deeds and titles are transferred or put in the name of the trust.
-(For things that can’t be titled, like jewelry or art, it’s enough to just list them in the trust agreement.)
+- Transfer your property into the trust: By state law, the trust will not take effect until deeds and titles are transferred or put in the name of the trust.
+For things that can’t be titled, like jewelry or art, it’s enough to just list them in the trust agreement.
 Again, you can do the paperwork yourself, though you’ll probably want a lawyer to help you.

 What Is a Living Trust?